Pepper & Carrot AI-powered flipbook · Part 1 — Chunking a Webcomic for RAG: When Your Chunks Are Comic Pages (Series Trailer)

 What You’ll Have Learned by the End

-If you read all ten posts and follow along on your own machine, you’ll have hands-on experience with the patterns most modern AI app codebases use:
+If you read all sixteen posts and follow along on your own machine, you’ll have hands-on experience with the patterns most modern AI app codebases use:

-If you mostly want one of those, individual posts stand alone — Post 4 is worth reading on its own if you’re curious about Claude Skills, and Post 10 is worth reading on its own if you’re curious about the deploy shape.
+If you mostly want one of those, individual posts stand alone.
+Post 5 is worth reading on its own if you’re curious about Claude Skills, and Posts 14–15 are worth reading on their own if you’re curious about the deploy shape.

 Key Takeaways

 1. AI is a feature, not the product.
 The whole demo is about reading a webcomic.
-The AI makes that better — it doesn’t replace the reading.
-Designing for that ordering — UX first, model second — produces very different decisions than “let’s build a chatbot.”
+The AI makes that better; it doesn’t replace the reading.
+Designing for that ordering, UX first and model second, produces very different decisions than “let’s build a chatbot.”
 The flipbook itself has to be good even with the chat panel closed.

 2. Local-first is a forcing function for clean architecture.
 When the same code has to run against localhost:11434 on a laptop and a serverless GPU in the cloud, you build provider abstractions whether you like it or not.
 The cloud port turns into a config change.